Why we need to reconsider our age-based approach

 Ask any teaching and they’re likely to tell you that personalised learning can have dramatic results on student progress.

 When students experience this type of teaching they often don’t just progress in their learning, they become more engaged.
 When they’re learning the maths that they’re ready to learn, students can experience success and become more confident in their mathematical abilities, leading to more interest in the subject.

 This ‘goldilocks’ content — not too hard, but not too easy — is a vital part of personalised learning.
 Students should be challenged and engaged by a problem, but they must also have the foundation knowledge to be able to be capable of solving it.

 Hitting this point of need can be difficult to do alone.
 We need data on each student’s gaps and competencies to determine what they’re ready to learn.
 Plus ongoing assessments that monitor progress and define what students should learn next.

 This is one of the reasons that schools across Australia are implementing Maths Pathway — to support teachers to target their teaching using a holistic approach.
 The model leverages technology to deliver diagnostics and ongoing formative assessments.
 This provides teachers with live, actionable student data that’s easy to access.
-This ensures students get right content, which consists of carefully scaffolded learning activities that work to build students’ understanding, fluency, problem solving and reasoning skills.
+It also ensures students get right content, which consists of carefully scaffolded learning activities that work to build students’ understanding, fluency, problem solving and reasoning skills.
 Leaving teachers with more time to focus on what matters — teaching their students.